pymc-devs/pymc-data-umbrella/about/contributing_to_documentation/docs_presentation.md

 * Browsable via tags and categories
 * Searchable by itself and searchable from the pymc library documentation
 * Citable resource
-* Awknowledge the authors (without making it the focus)
+* Acknowledge the authors (without making it the focus)
 * Automatic table of contents
 * Accessible
 * DRY: do not repeat yourself.
 Things shared between several notebooks should be done